odewahn/thebe-server/public/rackspace-create-cluster.md

-# Create a rackspace cluster
+# Creating a swarm cluster on Rackspace

 Once you've got the two servers set up, you're ready to create a swarm cluster.
 First, log into the [rackspace cluster manager](https://mycluster.rackspacecloud.com/).
 From the main page, create a new cluster (right now there's only 1 button to push).
 I've named mine `thebe-test`: